Things to do in London in 2 days

 You can book tickets for the Tower of London in advance to avoid wasting time or gain access with the London Pass

-If you're not interested in entering, at least walk its perimeter, from where you can get excellent views and an idea of the scale of the tower.
+If you're not interested in entering, at least walk its perimeter, from where you can get excellent views and a sense of the scale of the tower.

 Tower Bridge